The Castle (Fargo): Plot

 Lou and Hank call in the South Dakota State Police after recapturing the Blumquists.
 When Ed reveals his upcoming rendezvous with Milligan at Sioux Falls, State Police Captain Cheney hatches a dangerous scheme for him and Peggy to wear a wire for the meeting.
 Cheney has Lou escorted out of the state after strongly opposing the idea, though Hank stays behind.
 The Blumquists agree to the plan for lesser charges, and the police set up an ambush at the motel meeting spot.
 Hanzee lies to Floyd and Bear by claiming Dodd is being held inside the motel by the Kansas City mob.

 Meanwhile, Lou stops at the gas station to call home, unaware his wife has collapsed, then discovers that Hanzee killed the attendant.
 Lou rushes to warn the others, and arrives to find the Gerhardts on the offensive against Cheney and his team.
 All but Ben and a wounded Hank are dead.
-Floyd realizes Hanzee's deception when one of the Gerhardt men desperately exclaims "They're cops!", and as she turns to confront him, he stabs her to death.
+Floyd realizes Hanzee's deception when one of the Gerhardt men desperately exclaims "They're cops!"
+As she turns to confront him, he stabs her to death.
 Bear attacks and attempts to strangle Lou.

 A UFO appears in the midst of the chaos, distracting Bear and allowing Lou to fatally shoot him.
 The Blumquists flee the premises, pursued closely by Hanzee.
 Hank tells Lou to pursue the trio as police reinforcements arrive.
 Milligan and Gale Kitchen arrive upon the scene of the massacre and promptly leave.
 As the episode ends, the UFO's lights are seen flashing in the sky.